johnshea/android-studyjam-2016/lessons/1a_building_layouts.md

 ## Syllabus

-The [video listing](https://www.udacity.com/course/progress#!/c-ud837) is as follows:
+The [video listing](https://www.udacity.com/course/progress#!/c-ud837) is as follows. _Watching this entire set of videos takes approximately [ ] minutes._

 * 01 - Introduction.mp4
 * 02 - Learning Something New.mp4
 * 03 - Intro to the App Lesson Map.mp4